frc971/971-Robot-Code/documentation/tutorials/submitting-code-for-a-review.md

      commit in the commit message editor.
    - If your commit message is short, you can use `git commit -m "<message>"` to specify it on the command line.
+   - The additional `-s` adds a signed-off-by trailer to put your name on the review for open sourcing.

 4. Send your changes to Gerrit by running
    `git push origin HEAD:refs/for/master`.